This brief survey of the Bible will introduce you to the most essential book in the world.

 These were the Scriptures used by Jesus, the apostles, and the early Church.

-In actual fact, it took more than one thousand years to write the O.T.
+In fact, it took more than one thousand years to write the O.T.

 To begin with, Moses wrote the first books around c.
 1400 B.C.

 Subsequently, around 400 B.C.
 Malachi wrote the last Old Testament book.

-Additionally, the approximately thirty writers were all Jews.
-They included prophets, judges, kings, and other Israel leaders.
+Additionally, the approximately 25-30 writers were all Jews.
+They included prophets, judges, kings, and other Israeli leaders.